Scientific method: Experiments

 Depending on the predictions, the experiments can have different shapes.
 It could be a classical experiment in a laboratory setting, a double-blind study or an archaeological excavation.
 Even taking a plane from New York to Paris is an experiment that tests the aerodynamical hypotheses used for constructing the plane.

+These institutions thereby reduce the research function to a cost/benefit, which is expressed as money, and the time and attention of the researchers to be expended, in exchange for a report to their constituents.
+Current large instruments, such as CERN's Large Hadron Collider (LHC), or LIGO, or the National Ignition Facility (NIF), or the International Space Station (ISS), or the James Webb Space Telescope (JWST), entail expected costs of billions of dollars, and timeframes extending over decades.
+These kinds of institutions affect public policy, on a national or even international basis, and the researchers would require shared access to such machines and their adjunct infrastructure.

 Scientists assume an attitude of openness and accountability on the part of those experimenting.
 Detailed record-keeping is essential, to aid in recording and reporting on the experimental results, and supports the effectiveness and integrity of the procedure.
 They will also assist in reproducing the experimental results, likely by others.
 Traces of this approach can be seen in the work of Hipparchus (190–120 BCE), when determining a value for the precession of the Earth, while controlled experiments can be seen in the works of al-Battani (853–929 CE) and Alhazen (965–1039 CE).